metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `port` (Number) Port of the flow collector (host port).
 By convention, some values are forbidden.
 It must be greater than 1024 and different from 4500, 4789 and 6081.
 - `profile_port` (Number) 'profilePort' allows setting up a Go pprof profiler listening to this port
 - `scheduling` (Attributes) scheduling controls how the pods are scheduled on nodes. (see [below for nested schema](#nestedatt--spec--processor--advanced--scheduling))
+- `secondary_networks` (Attributes List) Define secondary networks to be checked for resources identification.
+In order to guarantee a correct identification, it is important that the indexed values form an unique identifier across the cluster.
+If there are collisions in the indexes (same index used by several resources), those resources might be wrongly labelled. (see [below for nested schema](#nestedatt--spec--processor--advanced--secondary_networks))

 <a id="nestedatt--spec--processor--advanced--scheduling"></a>
 ### Nested Schema for `spec.processor.advanced.scheduling`